brnco/ucsb-src-microservices/README.md

-<<<<<<< HEAD
-This document contains an overview of the various post-processing scripts we use here in the AVLab at UCSB.
+This document contains an overview of the various post-processing scripts we use here in the AVLab at UCSB's SRC.
 Please see AVLab Utility Software List & Installation Instructions (on the wiki) for more info on the software used, dependencies, installation instructions, etc. The scripts described here build off of those software functionalities.

 #Intro